IntelRealSense/librealsense/doc/installation.md

     *glfw3*:
     * On Ubuntu 16.04 install glfw3 via `sudo apt-get install libglfw3-dev`
     * On Ubuntu 14.04 or when running of Ubuntu 16.04 live-disk, please use `./scripts/install_glfw3.sh`

+   6. TM1-specific:
+    * Tracking Module requires *hid_sensor_custom* kernel module to perate properly.
+      Due to HW power-up sequence, the driver is required to be resident during boot for the HW to be properly initialized in kernel.
+      In order to accomplish this add the driver's name *hid_sensor_custom* to `/etc/modules` file:
+      `sudo echo 'hid_sensor_custom' >> /etc/modules`

 ## Building librealsense2 SDK
   * On Ubuntu 14.04, update your build toolchain to *gcc-5*: